beeva-arturomartinez/beeva-best-practices/it_security/server_security/README.md

 If you are looking for one of the following topics, please follow the provided instructions in each case:

-* For developing secure code check [this other](../../it_security/security_hardening/README.md) best practices guide form Beeva.
 * For security best practices in AWS, please check: http://media.amazonwebservices.com/AWS_Security_Best_Practices.pdf
 * For company wide security procedures and policies please check the ISO 27000 standard family: https://en.wikipedia.org/wiki/ISO/IEC_27000